ICEMortgageTechnology/developerconnect-dotnet-bindings/DotNetBindings/Elli.Api.Contacts/docs/BorrowerContactSelectorApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new BorrowerContactSelectorApi();
-            var start = start_example;  // string | Start index or record number to retrieve a set of borrower contacts.
-This is defaulted to 1. (optional) var limit = limit_example;  // string | This is the maximum number of records user wants to fetch.
+            var start = start_example;  // string | Start index or record number to retrieve a set of borrower contacts. (optional) var limit = limit_example;  // string | This is the maximum number of records user wants to fetch.
 Response size is limited to 6 MB hence this is recalculated if response size exceeds 6 MB.
-Default value is 1000 and max value for this parameter is limited to 10000 in any case. (optional) var request = new BorrowerContactQueryContract(); // BorrowerContactQueryContract | Borrower contact query object (optional)
+Default value is 1000 and max value for this parameter is limited to 10000 in any case. (optional) var cursorType = cursorType_example;  // string | This should be passed when user wants to create a new cursor.
+Only RandomAccess cursor type is supported. (optional) var cursor = cursor_example;  // string | Id of the cursor from which data needs to be retrieved.
+This is responded in location header while creating a new cursor. (optional) var request = new BorrowerContactQueryContract(); // BorrowerContactQueryContract | Borrower contact query object (optional)

             try
             {
                 // Retrieve Borrower Contacts
-                List&lt;BorrowerContactSelectorContract&gt; result = apiInstance.QueryBorrowerContacts(start, limit, request);
+                List&lt;BorrowerContactSelectorContract&gt; result = apiInstance.QueryBorrowerContacts(start, limit, cursorType, cursor, request);
                 Debug.WriteLine(result);
             }
             catch (Exception e)